 The weekend saw several of the conference’s soccer, field hockey and volleyball teams in action.
 The No. 4 Nebraska volleyball team (17-1, 10-0) made history Saturday night, overcoming No. 1 Illinois in a 3-1 (24-26, 25-18, 25-19, 25-11) victory.
 With the win, the Huskers advance as the only undefeated team in Big Ten Conference play.
 Watch Nebraska head coach John Cook talk about the win now.
 Take a dive inside for an interview with Saturday’s top player Lauren Cook, plus much more from around the conference.

 Find out more about: Student U

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 7 saw two of the Big Ten’s remaining perfect teams, Illinois and Michigan, fall from the ranks of the unbeaten.
+Week 8 featured one of the most exciting finishes in Big Ten history, as No. 16 Michigan State used a last-second Hail Mary to beat No. 6 Wisconsin.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-See the rankings in this post and watch the well-orchestrated card stunt from Kinnick Stadium now.
+Watch our sideline interview with NU grad and SNL product Seth Meyers now and see the rankings in this post.

 Find out more about: Power Rankings

 Find out more about: #B1G Honors